YongoDavid/Demo-repo/README.md

 Also i have learnt that storing things in variables when using postman will help alot it makes things easier to access and you dont have to hard code most of the time

+31/12/2023
+This is my last commit for the year , it has been an amazing year starting wed development proper , i hage learnt sooo much in such a short time God has been faithful to me